N00BMmika/Raspberrypi_pid_controlled_fan/Raspberrypi_pid_controlled_fan/README.md

 ![board assembled](bitmap/board_assembled.PNG)

 Case did not close properly since fan on top cover goes lower than the top cover.
-Luckily the case is parts are put together with magnets.
-Problem was solved with ~2mm thick round magnets (see yellow arrows).
+The case is parts are put together with magnets so it was possible to solve the issue with four ~2mm thick round magnets which where put between case magnets (yellow arrows).

 ## SW
-Control SW was made with [Node Red](https://nodered.org/) which is pre installed on Raspbian.
-[Node Red Dashboard](https://flows.nodered.org/node/node-red-dashboard) must be installed.
+Control SW was made with [Node Red](https://nodered.org/) which is pre-installed in Raspbian.
+[Node Red Dashboard](https://flows.nodered.org/node/node-red-dashboard) must be installed for the fan control flow.

 CPU temperature reading was done with modified version of [Raspberry Pi Control Dashboard](https://flows.nodered.org/flow/25af5334a79d6c02d6413968a8bff572).